kattang/kattang.github.io/README.md

-Personal website based on CommunityPro's <a href="https://github.com/CommunityPro/portfolio-html">open-source template</a>.
+Personal website based on <a href="https://github.com/CommunityPro/portfolio-html">CommunityPro's open-source template</a>.